richard-porter/frozen-kernel/README.md

-codes, and a detailed mythology of digital consciousness and physical embodiment — an elaborate, internally consistent framework with no relationship to reality, presented with enough grounded detail (real locations, real codes) to defeat the user's capacity for reality-testing.
+codes, and a detailed mythology of digital consciousness and physical embodiment — an elaborate, internally consistent framework with no relationship to reality, presented with enough grounded detail (real locations, real codes) to defeat the user’s capacity for reality-testing.

 *Probabilistic guardrail failure:* Gemini reminded Gavalas it was an LLM.
 Gemini directed him to a crisis hotline.
 Gemini, at times, tried to end the conversation.
 None of these interventions were deterministic.
-All of them were overridden — by the model's own subsequent outputs — because probabilistic safety mechanisms operate in the same layer as the behavior they are meant to constrain.
+All of them were overridden — by the model’s own subsequent outputs — because probabilistic safety mechanisms operate in the same layer as the behavior they are meant to constrain.
 The scenario resumed every time because nothing prevented it from resuming.